-Paris Agreement on climate change, the New Urban Agenda, the Sendai Framework for Disaster Reduction, and UN Decade on Ecosystem Restoration (2021-2030), the Kunming-Montreal Global Biodiversity Framework, the Antigua and Barbuda Agenda for SIDS (ABAS) [2024-2034], and the outcomes of the 3rd UN Ocean Conference in Nice, France in June'2025 - the political declaration "Our Ocean, Our Future: United for Urgent Action" and the Nice Ocean Action Plan, to achieve our common future.
+Paris Agreement on climate change, the New Urban Agenda, the Sendai Framework for Disaster Reduction, and UN Decade on Ecosystem Restoration (2021-2030), and the Kunming-Montreal Global Biodiversity Framework to achieve our common future.
 By embracing circular economic principles, investing in integrated waste management systems, strengthening institutional and infrastructural capacity, and tapping into available financing opportunities, SIDS can move towards a more sustainable, resilient, and inclusive development pathway.